wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---
 **Emergency**, *our annual platform for live art and contemporary performance, is legally allowed to drive this autumn!*

-Our **seventeenth Emergency** takes place on **Saturday 1 October 2016**, at [Z-arts](http://www.z-arts.org/about-us/getting-here), Manchester (12noon-10pm) with the callout for proposals now open until **Friday 19 August, 5pm** — click [here](http://emergencymcr.posthaven.com) for full details.
+Our **seventeenth Emergency** takes place on **Saturday 1 October 2016** at [Z-arts](http://www.z-arts.org/about-us/getting-here), Manchester (12noon-10pm), with the callout for proposals open until **Friday 19 August, 5pm** — click [here](http://emergencymcr.posthaven.com) for full details.

 With a whole range of spaces to fill — what we now need is a lots of great work!
-So…
-Artists working in live art, contemporary performance, time-based media + interdisciplinary arts are invited to submit proposals of short pieces of work, works-in-progress or extracts of longer works for inclusion in this event.
-Proposals are also encouraged for durational, one-to-one + limited capacity work; performance installation + intervention-based works in and around the spaces.
+So… Artists working in live art, contemporary performance, time-based media and interdisciplinary arts are invited to submit proposals of short pieces of work, works-in-progress or extracts of longer works for inclusion in this event.
+Proposals are also encouraged for durational, one-to-one and limited capacity work; performance installation and intervention-based works in and around the spaces available.

 **Emergency is:**
 • a free, public micro-festival + open submission platform;